greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/overview.html.md

 The Greenplum analytics capabilities allow you to:

 -   Analyze a multitude of data types – structured, text, geospatial, and graph – in a single environment, which can scale to petabytes and run algorithms designed for parallelism.
--   Leverage existing SQL knowledge: Pivotal Greenplum can run dozens of statistical, machine learning, and graph methods, via SQL.
+-   Leverage existing SQL knowledge: Tanzu Greenplum can run dozens of statistical, machine learning, and graph methods, via SQL.
 -   Train more models in less time by taking advantage of the parallelism in the MPP architecture and in-database analytics.
 -   Access the data where it lives, therefore integrate data and analytics in one place.
-Pivotal Greenplum is infrastructure-agnostic and runs on bare metal, private cloud, and public cloud deployments.
+Tanzu Greenplum is infrastructure-agnostic and runs on bare metal, private cloud, and public cloud deployments.
 -   Use a multitude of data extensions.
 Greenplum supports Apache [Kafka integration](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Streaming-Server/index.html), extensions for HDFS, Hive, and HBase as well as reading/writing data from/to cloud storage, including Amazon S3 objects.
 Review the capabilities of the Greenplum [Platform Extension Framework \(PXF\)](../admin_guide/external/pxf-overview.html), which provides *connectors* that enable you to access data stored in sources external to your Greenplum Database deployment.
 -   Use familiar and leading BI and advanced analytics software that are ODBC/JDBC compatible, or have native integrations, including SAS, IBM Cognos, SAP Analytics Solutions, Qlik, Tableau, Apache Zeppelin, and Jupyter.
 -   Run deep learning algorithms using popular frameworks like Keras and TensorFlow in an MPP relational database, with GPU \(Graphical Processing Unit\) acceleration.
 -   Use containers capable of isolating executors from the host OS.
 Greenplum PL/Container implements a trusted language execution engine which permits customized data science workloads or environments created for different end user workloads.
 -   Use procedural languages to customize your analytics.
-Pivotal Greenplum supports development in R, Python, Java, and other standard languages allowing you to distribute execution across the entire cluster to take advantage of the scale and parallelism.
+Tanzu Greenplum supports development in R, Python, Java, and other standard languages allowing you to distribute execution across the entire cluster to take advantage of the scale and parallelism.